charliekim2/charliekim2.github.io/blog/24-9-3/contents.md

 ## The Parser

-Onto the parser, which will use `getTok()` from a Lexer instance to construct a dictionary/list from (hopefully) valid JSON object.
+Onto the parser, which will use `getTok()` from a Lexer instance to construct a dictionary/list from a (hopefully) valid JSON object.

 ```python
 class Parser: